-Published in conjunction with Foreign Policy In Focus
+Published in conjunction with Foreign Policy In Focus.
+Updated October 20, 2015.

-Last November, President Obama became the first U.S. president to visit Burma.
+In November 2012, President Obama became the first U.S. President to visit Burma.
 To commemorate the visit Burmese President Thein Sein made 11 commitments to deepen democracy and protect human rights.
 Six months later, as a further reward for this spirit of reform, President Obama welcomed Thein Sein to the White House, where he reiterated his dedication to those 11 commitments.

-In November 2014, President Obama made a second trip to Burma, yet three years since Thein Sein’s pledge, only one of those commitments has been fulfilled, three have been virtually ignored, and efforts on the rest are mixed at best.
+In November 2014, President Obama made a second trip to Burma, yet three years since Thein Sein’s pledge, only one of the commitments has been fulfilled, three have been virtually ignored and efforts on the rest are mixed at best.
 Here’s where they stand today:

 Here is what those 11 commitments are and where they stand today: